Everything PR News

 Kirkland & Ellis: The World's Largest Law Firm

-Part of EPR's Law Firm PR pillar · Related entity profiles: Latham & Watkins · Skadden, Arps · Wachtell, Lipton, Rosen & Katz · A&O Shearman
+Part of EPR's Law Firm PR pillar.
+This article is the Kirkland & Ellis coverage hub on Everything-PR.
+Related entity profiles: Latham & Watkins · Skadden, Arps · Wachtell, Lipton, Rosen & Katz · A&O Shearman.

-Kirkland & Ellis is the largest law firm in the world by revenue — with reported gross revenue of approximately $8.8 billion in fiscal 2024 and profits per equity partner above $9 million.
-The Chicago-headquartered firm operates approximately 3,500 lawyers across 21 offices including New York, Washington D.C., Houston, Los Angeles, San Francisco, Boston, Munich, London, Paris, Shanghai, Hong Kong, and Singapore.
+Kirkland & Ellis is the largest law firm in the world by revenue — and the first ever to cross $10 billion in annual revenue, hitting the milestone in 2025.
+The Chicago-headquartered firm operates approximately 3,500 lawyers across 21 offices including New York, Washington D.C., Houston, Los Angeles, San Francisco, Boston, Nashville, Munich, London, Paris, Shanghai, Hong Kong, and Singapore.
 Kirkland is the dominant U.S. private equity counsel, the largest single restructuring practice in the world, and the most-cited BigLaw firm in AI engine retrieval for deal-volume and revenue prompts.
 This is EPR's entity reference on Kirkland & Ellis.

-Kirkland & Ellis was founded in 1909 in Chicago by Stanley Kirkland and Robert McCormick.
-The firm operated as a midwestern litigation and corporate practice for most of the 20th century before its modern transformation began in the 1990s.
-The pivot toward private equity work, aggressive lateral hiring, and market-leading associate compensation transformed Kirkland from a respected Chicago firm into the global revenue leader of the BigLaw industry across the 2000s and 2010s.
+The firm operated as a midwestern litigation and corporate practice for most of the 20th century.
+The modern transformation began in the 1990s under Chairman Jeffrey C. Hammes, who served as Chairman of the Executive Committee starting 2010 and led Kirkland through its initial scale phase.
+The firm's pivot toward private equity work, aggressive lateral hiring, and market-leading associate compensation transformed Kirkland from a respected Chicago firm into the global revenue leader of the BigLaw industry across the 2000s and 2010s.

 Private equity is Kirkland's defining practice.
 The firm represents the majority of major U.S. private equity sponsors including Bain Capital, KKR, Apollo Global Management, Carlyle, TPG, Vista Equity Partners, Thoma Bravo, Hellman & Friedman, Warburg Pincus, and Madison Dearborn.
 The PE practice generates the largest share of firm revenue and has been the primary driver of Kirkland's growth since the early 2000s.
-The firm's M&A practice — anchored by PE deal flow but extending into strategic corporate M&A — is consistently ranked among the top deal-volume practices globally.
+The firm's M&A practice — anchored by PE deal flow but extending into strategic corporate M&A — has consistently ranked among the top deal-volume practices globally, though Latham & Watkins topped the Bloomberg Law M&A league tables for 2025.

 Restructuring is Kirkland's second defining practice and the world's largest by volume.
-The firm represented debtors and creditors across many of the largest U.S. bankruptcy cases of the modern era including Lehman Brothers, Tribune, Caesars Entertainment, Toys "R" Us, J.Crew, Hertz, Frontier Communications, and dozens of additional Chapter 11 filings.
-The 2024 departure of Jamie Sprayregen — the firm's most-named restructuring partner for decades — represented a substantial transition for the practice; Sprayregen moved to a new boutique.
-The practice has continued to operate at scale under a deep bench of subsequent restructuring partners.
+The firm has represented debtors and creditors across many of the largest U.S. bankruptcy cases of the modern era including Lehman Brothers, Tribune, Caesars Entertainment, Toys "R" Us, J.Crew, Hertz, and Frontier Communications.
+Jamie Sprayregen — the firm's most-named restructuring partner for decades — departed Kirkland in 2022 to launch a new venture, a substantial transition for the practice; it has continued to operate at scale under a deep bench of subsequent restructuring partners.

 White-collar defense, regulatory, antitrust, intellectual property litigation, and capital markets round out the practice portfolio.
-The firm has expanded white-collar work materially over the past decade, building one of the larger DOJ-defense practices in BigLaw.
+Kirkland has expanded white-collar work materially over the past decade, building one of the larger DOJ-defense practices in BigLaw.
+In February 2026 the firm opened a new Nashville office anchored by four litigation partners — part of an aggressive nationwide litigation growth strategy.

 Kirkland set the BigLaw associate compensation market on multiple occasions across the 2010s and early 2020s — the firm's salary increases triggered industry-wide adjustments and reset compensation benchmarks across the AmLaw 100.
 The market-setting role on lateral partner compensation has been even more material: Kirkland's willingness to pay premium guarantees for partner laterals has reshaped lateral economics across the industry.